oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_database_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The Oracle license model that applies to the Oracle Autonomous Database.
+Bring your own license (BYOL) allows you to apply your current on- premises Oracle software licenses to equivalent, highly automated Oracle PaaS and IaaS services in the cloud.
+License Included allows you to subscribe to new Oracle Database software licenses and the Database service.
 Note that when provisioning an Autonomous Database on <a href='https://docs.cloud.oracle.com/Content/Database/Concepts/adbddoverview.htm'>dedicated Exadata infrastructure</a>, this attribute must be null because the attribute is already set at the Autonomous Exadata Infrastructure level.
 When using <a href='https://docs.cloud.oracle.com/Content/Database/Concepts/adboverview.htm#AEI'>shared Exadata infrastructure</a>, if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>